Quick Start

 Option 2: Build from Repository

-# Compile and run the demonstration servercargo build --release --bin fts-demo
+# Compile and run the demonstration servercargo build --release --bin ftdemo

 Running the Server

-This run the server on the default port 8080.
+This will run the server on the default port 8080 and schedule an auction for every 30 seconds.
 The OpenAPI schema can be explored at http://localhost:8080/rapidoc if the server is successfully running.
 A Dockerfile is also available to build and run the binary.

-The available configuration options are available via fts-demo --help
+The available configuration options are available via ftdemo --help

 and are discussed in the project README.